BlockscapeNetwork/abci2-rs/README.md

 For a more complete example, see [examples/simple.rs](https://github.com/nomic-io/abci2/blob/master/examples/simple.rs) (you can run it via `cargo run --example simple`).

-** Alternatives **
+**Alternatives**
 This crate does not replace any of the excellent and well written existing ABCI wrappers for Tendermint.
-If you need a full documented and feature rich alternative you may find here [tendermint-abci](https://github.com/informalsystems/tendermint-rs/tree/master/abci) or here [abci-rs](https://github.com/devashishdxt/abci-rs) are perfect solution.
+If you need a full documented and feature rich alternative you may find here [tendermint-abci](https://github.com/informalsystems/tendermint-rs/tree/master/abci) or here [abci-rs](https://github.com/devashishdxt/abci-rs) perfect solutions.
-This version is tailored down for a dedicated use case and all credits goes to [Mappum] (Matt Bell <mappum@gmail.com>).
+This version is tailored down for a dedicated use case and all credits goes to [Mappum] (Matt Bell <mappum@gmail.com>) for his initial work.